pokt-network/pocket-network-protocol/utility/README.md

 In practice, the _Good Citizens Protocol_ acts as sanity checks for the network actors, developers, users and community to monitor the Fishermen.
 It is an opt-in, configurable module, that checks individual interactions against finalized on-chain data.
 Participants will be able to report suspicious, faulty, or malicious behavior of the Fishermen to off-chain data sites which are analyzed and filtered up to the DAO and public.
 Individual Fishermen burns and Good Citizen bounties are determined by the DAO and defined in the 1.0 Constitution.

+##### 3.3.10.1 Good Citizens Protocol

+The _Good Citizens Protocol_ is not a "real" protocol.
+It is a social committment that is often the result of tools being built and focus being shifted to areas where work is being done and money is being made.
+Since a permissionless network will be earning rewards based on the, initially, permissioned set of Fisherman, low rewards values are likely be noticed and floated to the surface leading to the uncovering of misbehaviour, sooner or later.

 ### 3.4 Application Protocol

 An `Application` is a protocol actor that consumes Web3 access from Pocket Network Servicers.
 Applications are the **demand** side of the Utilitarian Economy, who are pay in the native cryptographic token, POKT, for the utility provided by the decentralized and permissionless network.